Equivariant $A$-theory: Transfers on Waldhausen -categories

 \begin{proof}

 The identities $p = rf$, $q = sf$ and the counit of $(f_!,f^*)$ gives a natural transformation

 which we take as the definition of $f_\sharp$.
-Functoriality follows from the fact that the counit of a composite adjunction is equal to the composite of the counits. \end{proof}
+Functoriality follows from an easy diagram chase. \end{proof}

-We conclude this section by checking that the action of spans on $\mc C^{hH}$ gives a spectral Mackey functor, in the sense of the previous section, for any Waldhausen $G$-category $\mc C$.
-As mentioned earlier, our argument appears to be a concrete special case of the general unfurling construction of \cite[\S 11]{Gmonster}.
+We conclude this section by checking that for each Waldhausen $G$-category $\mc C$, the action of spans on the categories $\mc C^{hH}$ extends to an action of the categories of retractive spans $S_{H,K}$, giving a spectral Mackey functor in the sense of the previous section.
+As mentioned earlier, this argument is a strictified analog of the unfurling construction of \cite[\S 11]{Gmonster}.